 The go to colour for Swedish Style

-What many of us are doing when we use Duck Egg Blue, either for a coastal or country style look, is of course emulating the beautiful appeal of Swedish style which must be one of the most popular styles around the world.
+What many of us are doing when we use Duck Egg Blue, either for a coastal or country style look, is of course emulating the beautiful appeal of Swedish style.
+This must be one of the most popular styles around the world.
 Swedish style relies heavily on white colour palettes as daylight is often at a premium in Sweden and interiors are decorated to reflect as much natural light as possible.
-Accent colours are therefore delicate and tonally very close to white which makes Duck Egg Blue perfect.
+Accent colours are therefore delicate and tonally very close to white, which makes Duck Egg Blue perfect.

 Are you a lover of Duck Egg Blue and have you used it in an interior scheme before?
-I would love to hear from you in the Comments section and to answer any questions you have about using this beautiful colour.
+I would love to hear from you in the Comments section.
 Follow me on Pinterest too for lots more inspiration.

 Closely related to Duck Egg Blue is Celadon Green – I have written a feature article for Country Home Ideas about this colour here.